 Somerset is famous for its apple orchards and its cider.
 The orchard at Abbey Farm grows apples of local origin and helps to preserve some of the old and rare varieties.

-In the orchard you’ll see the shepherd’s hut and the Museum’s Exmoor Horn sheep.
-July 2019 – Due to the recent exceptionally hot weather the sheep have temporarily gone back to their other home on Exmoor but should be back in spring 2020.
+In the orchard you’ll see the shepherd’s hut.
+The Museum’s Exmoor Horn sheep have temporarily gone back to their other home on Exmoor but should be back in spring 2020.

 A First World War allotment has been re-created where you can discover more about life on the Home Front and the ways in which Somerset people supported the war effort.
 The allotment was opened to mark the First World War Centenary.